Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Responsibilities of Management and Those Charged with Governance for the Financial Statements

-these financial statements that give a true and fair view of the financial position, financial performance, changes in equity and cash flows
+financial statements that give a true and fair view of the financial position, financial performance, changes in equity and cash flows of the

-of the Company in accordance the accounting principles generally accepted in India, including the accounting standards specified under
+Company in accordance the accounting principles generally accepted in India, including the accounting standards specified under section

-application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design,
+appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and

-implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and
+maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the

 disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors